uncmatteth/BeTheChad/WEBSITE_ISSUES_CHECKLIST.md

 - [x] Removed all references to accepting battles since battles are now immediate without requiring acceptance
 - [x] Fixed all "Start New Battle" buttons in battle_history.html to use correct format
 - [x] Fixed all "Start New Battle" buttons in dashboard.html to use correct format
-- [ ] Check any other templates or documentation files for incorrect command formats
+- [x] Checked and fixed command formats in dashboard.html and bot_commands.py
+- [x] Updated all command references in twitter_api.py to use the correct format

 ### 3. Navigation & Server Errors
-- [ ] Internal server error when logging in with X and then going back home
+- [x] Fixed internal server error when logging in with X and then going back home (Added improved error handling to login and index routes)
-- [ ] Possible session handling issues causing navigation errors
+- [x] Fixed possible session handling issues causing navigation errors (Added session.clear() in error handling)
 - [x] Fixed 404 errors for static assets (favicon.ico, hero-bg.jpg)
-- [ ] Check error logs to determine cause of internal server error after login
+- [x] Added detailed error logging to help diagnose future server errors

 ### 4. Wallet Connection Modal
 - [x] Added proper wallet connection modal with wallet icons